Banay97/Reading-and-Writing-Books-Website/README.md

 ### User Interface and Page Responsiveness <br>
-1. The website will be user-friendly, designed according to the target audience's preferences and interests, also engaging and fun to use.
+1. The website will be user-friendly, designed according to the target audience's preferences and interests, and also engaging and fun to use.
 2. The website will utilize Bootstrap to create an engaging and visually appealing user interface.
 Notifications and Alerts
 1. The application will send reminder notifications or alerts for events, book challenges, and